 Although certain progress needed to be communicated to one person, we wanted more transparency.

-Because it helps our team if everyone is made aware of what’s going on in all sides of the business in order to either interject, ask a question, or for individuals to plan their own work around what was being done elsewhere.
+Because it helps our team if everyone is made aware of what’s going on in all sides of the business in order to either interject or ask a question, or for individuals to plan their own work around what was being done elsewhere.

 Slack is a team communication tool founded by Stewart Butterfield.
 It began as an internal tool used by Stewart’s company while developing a now defunct online game.